redcode-labs/neurax/README.md

 * `a`  - received command is forwarded to each infected node, but the node that first received the command will not execute it
 * `x`  - received command will be executed even if `a` is specified
 * `r`  - after receiving the command, binary removes itself from infected host and quits execution
+* `k`  - keep preamble when sending command to other nodes
+* `s`  - sleep random number of seconds between 1 and 5 before executing command

 By default, raw command sent without any preambles is executed by a single node that the command was addressed for.

-It is also important to note that the instruction preamble is removed from command rigth after the first node receives it.
+It is also important to note that when `k` is not present inside preamble, preamble is removed from command rigth after the first node receives it.

-Example:
+Example - preamble is not forwarded to other nodes:

 ```go
  (1) [TCP_client]    ":ar whoami" -----> [InfectedHost1]